 define('WP_AUTO_UPDATE_CORE', false);at the end of this file.

-- Close this file and it will popup a dialog which let you upload it to the server.
+- Close this file and it will popup a dialog that lets you upload it to the server.

 - If you want to confirm the changes, you can download and view the file content again.

-- Now when there is a new WordPress version which can be upgraded, you can see the alert message when you login your WordPress admin website dashboard.
+- Now when there is a new WordPress version that can be upgraded, you can see the alert message when you log in to your WordPress admin website dashboard.